 To get the latest git commit SHA-1 hash ID, use the git-rev-parse command like this:

-Using $ git reflog command is also a good way if you want to have the history on the head of your branches.
-With this command you can find the line referring to the state you want to get back to.
-Knowing the hash of the commit, you can restore it by using $ git cherry-pick with your hash and restore it.
+Using the git reflog command is also used if you want to have the history on the head of your branches.
+With this command, you can find the line referring to the state you want to get back.
+After getting the hash of the commit you can restore it by using git cherry-pick.